isomerpages/mlaw-corp/news/press-releases/_posts/2021-09-15-Singapore-Convention-Week-2021-Concludes.md

 1. The first-ever virtual edition of the Singapore Convention Week (SC Week), held from 6 to 10 September 2021, has concluded, with over 4,000 participants from over 100 countries attending the week-long series of events related to dispute resolution, including the inaugural UNCITRAL Academy.
 The events provided a platform for deep discussions and the exchange of rich insights on international dispute resolution.
 As part of its longstanding commitment to promote the development, understanding and use of international dispute resolution, Singapore will continue to facilitate such discussions and looks forward to welcoming the international community at the next edition of SC Week, to be held from 29 August to 2 September 2022.

 {:start="2"}
-2. Organised by the Singapore Ministry of Law in collaboration with 15 supporting <a href="https://www.singaporeconventionweek.sg/partners.html">partner organisations</a> (see <b>Annex A</b>) including international dispute resolution institutions, SC Week saw top global legal practitioners, academics, business executives and government officials gather to share their insights on the evolving international dispute resolution landscape.
+2. Organised by the Singapore Ministry of Law in collaboration with 15 supporting <a href="https://www.singaporeconventionweek.sg/partners.html" target="new">partner organisations</a> (see <b>Annex A</b>) including international dispute resolution institutions, SC Week saw top global legal practitioners, academics, business executives and government officials gather to share their insights on the evolving international dispute resolution landscape.

 {:start="3"}
 3. In his keynote speech at the UNCITRAL Academy on 7 September, <b>Mr K Shanmugam SC, Singapore’s Minister for Home Affairs and Minister for Law</b> highlighted the greater need for good dispute resolution mechanisms such as mediation, amid increasing uncertainty and unpredictability globally.
 He said: “COVID-19 has showed us how quickly disputes can occur and how unexpected circumstances can lead to disputes.
 The assumptions made by businesses before COVID-19 have changed completely.
 With businesses facing difficulties and an uncertain future, mediation becomes extremely important.
 The Singapore Convention on Mediation takes on far greater importance in this context.”